 When the school has concerns about a previously looked-after child's behaviour, the pupil's parents/carers or the designated teacher seeks advice from the VSH to determine the best way to support the pupil.

-9. Adverse childhood experiences (ACEs) and other events that impact pupils' SEMH displaces the pupil, being taken into care or adopted, or parents being deployed in the armed forces.
+8. Adverse childhood experiences (ACEs) and other events that impact pupils' SEMH

 The balance between risk and protective factors is disrupted when traumatic events happen in pupils' lives, such as the following: